 Welcome to Oak Class!

 Welcome to Oak Class, your Class Teachers are Mrs Taylor and Miss Villar.
-We have three Teaching Assistants working with us, Mrs Skinner, Miss Workman and Mrs Dowsett.
+We have two Teaching Assistants working with us, Mrs Wild and Miss Workman.

 In our class we learn through play and exploration.
 Children will have a range of activities set up for them that they can explore throughout the day both inside and outside.
 There is lots of time to build relationships with our friends as we climb, build, create and talk together.
 We practise our letters and sounds each day as we learn to read and write using the 'Read Write Inc' phonics programme.
 We also explore numbers, counting and patterns each day, learning new things that we can then use in our play and activities.